-The park is a narrow strip of land 5 to 20 km wide which stretches along the south coast for more than 130 kilometres between Augusta and Walpole.
+The park is a narrow strip of land 5 to 20km wide, stretching along the south coast for more than 130km between Augusta and Walpole.
 It is the result of the amalgamation of various State forests and timber reserves, Crown land, Shire of Manjimup reserves, conservation reserves, pastoral leases and freehold purchases between the 1970s and 1990s.

 Wandjoo ngaalang kwoba/moorditj boodjar,

 Nyoondool djinang ngaalang kwobidak Wardan, balyoongar, bilya, worl wer djinda kada werda ngaalang miya,

 Ngaalang koort kalyakoorl nidja.

 You will see our beautiful sea, sand, rivers, sky and stars across our place,